-Moving For Your PhD?: The Essential Guide
+Moving For Your PhD?: What You Need To Know

 Academics move a lot.
 Sometimes they move to the next city, sometimes they move half-way across the world.
 It is one of those things that many people don’t realize about academia.
 People move around quite a bit from university to university and sometimes country to country.
 Going to graduate school either for a PhD or a master’s is no different.
 You may have moved some for your undergraduate, but if you pursue a graduate degree you are likely to move again.
 It’s not very common for people to go through from Bachelor’s to Master’s to PhD all at the same university.
 One of the big reasons for this is that at the Masters level and even more so at the PhD level you chose a university not only based on the university’s reputation and the availability of the degree you want, but also specifically based on the faculty and sometimes specific faculty members.
 Generally, people seek out specific professors to be their supervisors during their Master’s or PhD, and move to whichever university that professor works at.
 This means that for a majority of Master’s and PhD students they are going to have to move.